simonknittel/rest-api-skeleton/README.md

 ## Features

+* Most things are structured in a way that they can be easily stripped out if not needed
 * Users can signup an account with email and password
 * Users have to verify their email to be able to log in
 * Users can log in and log out